stm32mpu-oem/meta-st-stm32mp/recipes-kernel/linux/linux-stm32mp/stm32mp2common/README.HOW_TO.txt

     $ tar xf en.SOURCES-stm32mp2-*.tar.xz

-In the kernel source directory (sources/*/##BP##-##PR##), you have one kernel source tarball and the patches:
+In the kernel source directory (sources/*/##BP##-##PR##), you have one kernel source tarball, the patches and one Makefile:
    - ##LINUX_TARNAME##
    - 00*.patch
+   - Makefile.sdk

 If you would like to have a git management for the source code move to to section 4 [Management of kernel source code with GIT].